dlpbc/ai-reading-list/README.md

 #### [Machines learn new ways of learning] - article, meta-learning
 https://www.cifar.ca/assets/machines-learn-new-ways-of-learning/
 *Short Note: A very high level description about what meta-learning (i.e. learning to learn) is all about.
-This is a good introduction to meta-learning, with pointers to some possible research direction.*
+This is a good introduction to meta-learning, with pointers to possible research direction.*